hong142/MGMT690-Writeup-1-Yuwen-Hong/README.md

 <br />
 <img src="https://github.com/hong142/test/blob/master/20171030221804.png" width="350">
 ## Model Limitation
 With this model, problems still exist when two probabilities are pretty close, but the solution really depends on the users' requirements that do we want to make action based on low probability or we only react to a probability higher than a certain level.
 Questions could also raise when unexpected or unusual things happened, such as people could break in with a raccoon costume, which might go out of the detection ability of our pipeline.
 Since we believe such things are extremely rare and we are focusing on a more generalizable pipeline model, we will not take this into consideration.
 However, for customers that have enough reasons to justify the need and cost, there is always possibility to add another specialized pipeline to resolve their unique problems.
+Tradeoff, development costs associated operational costs responsive steps.
 ## Goals of Model
 We have three main goals to be achieved with the new pipeline:<br />
 1. Gather image data for processing<br />